 Example of a Start-to-Start Relationship

-Say you are renovating a building and you need to paint a wall.
+Say you are renovating a building and need to paint a wall.
 For this to happen, you have to apply the prime at the same time.
 This is an example of a start-to-start relationship.

 In another example, the leveling of concrete (successor) cannot begin until the pouring of the foundation (predecessor) begins.